Morris Chestnut: Personal life and other work

 Chestnut has been married to Pam Byse-Chestnut since 1995.
 The couple have two children, son Grant and daughter Paige.
 Chestnut was raised in the Baptist church, and he is a practicing Christian.

 In 1998, Chestnut won the annual Madden Bowl video game competition.

-To prepare to reprise his role as professional football player Lance Sullivan in the movie The Best Man Holiday, Chestnut had to get into shape.
-His fitness training experience with celebrity fitness trainer Obi Obadike inspired him to become Obadike's co-author on the health and fitness book, The Cut.
+To prepare to reprise his role as professional football player Lance Sullivan in The Best Man Holiday, Chestnut trained with celebrity fitness trainer Obi Obadike to get into shape.
+This inspired him to become Obadike's co-author on the health and fitness book, The Cut.
 Published on April 18, 2017, the book contains exercise drills and recipes.

 People magazine named Chestnut as one of the "Sexiest Men Alive" in 2015.

 In March 2022, Chestnut was inducted into the Hollywood Walk of Fame with a star that was unveiled in his presence.

 In 2024, Chestnut reunited with The Best Man director Malcolm D. Lee, and co-stars Harold Perrineau and Taye Diggs, to found Sable Bourbon, a spirits brand.

 On December 9, 2024, Chestnut and actress Mindy Kaling announced the nominations for the 82nd Golden Globe Awards.
-At the ceremony itself, Chestnut and Kaley Cuoco presented Best Screenplay award.
+At the ceremony itself, Chestnut and Kaley Cuoco presented the Best Screenplay award.